adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Take time to deliberate, but when the time for action has arrived, stop thinking and go in. - Napoleon</code></pre>
+<pre><code>1 » Lots of people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down. - Oprah Winfrey</code></pre>
-<pre><code>2 » Through pride we are ever deceiving ourselves.
-But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune. - Carl Jung</code></pre>
+<pre><code>2 » Once you choose hope, anything's possible. - Christopher Reeve</code></pre>
-<pre><code>3 » Eighty percent of success is showing up. - Woody Allen</code></pre>
+<pre><code>3 » When it is obvious that the goals cannot be reached, don't adjust the goals, adjust the action steps. - Confucius</code></pre>
 </details>

 <!--END_SECTION:waka-->